Alon-Alush/alon-alush.github.io/_posts/AI world/2025-05-03-shapesinctermination.md

 ![Shapes application termination](/assets/images/AI%20world/shapesinc/termination1.png)

-Allegedly, Shapes violated Discord's [Developer Terms of Service](https://support-dev.discord.com/hc/en-us/articles/8562894815383-Discord-Developer-Terms-of-Service) by ilegally collecting the messages that users sent to these bots.
+Allegedly, Shapes violated Discord's [Developer Terms of Service](https://support-dev.discord.com/hc/en-us/articles/8562894815383-Discord-Developer-Terms-of-Service) by illegally collecting the messages that users sent to these bots.

-Looking back, this "mass-appeal" campaign ended up harming their reputation even more, because, according to users, they wouldn't have denied the claims so blatanly if they truly didn't collect such data.
+Looking back, this "mass-appeal" campaign ended up harming their reputation even more, because, according to users, they wouldn't have insistently denied those claims so blatanly if such data truly wasn't collected.

 Discord later removed the Discord server itself, as mentioned eariler, and then, posts became flooding from users expressing their frustrations.